AshBardhan/100-days-of-code/log.md

 **Today's Progress**: Getting started with SVG.

 **Thoughts**: I've been thinking about this for a long time.
-Just learning and pracitising the basics.
+Just learning and practising the basics.
 I'm hoping to make some really awesome art using SVG in future.
 Perhaps coding CSS images is too mainstream for me now. :P

 **Link(s) to work**
 1. [SVG Tutorial Reference | Jenkov](http://tutorials.jenkov.com/svg/index.html)